Wizardo-python/Neural-Networks-in-PyTorch/README.md

 # Neural-Networks-in-PyTorch
-Here I implement Convolutional Networks and Fully Connected Networks from scratch using PyTorch and then demonstrate Transfer Learning methodology.
+This repository contains Convolutional Networks and Fully Connected Networks implemented in PyTorch from scratch.
+Additionally, the Transfer Learning methodology is also demonstrated herewith.